Skip to content

 newinteger($int32)Out of all the retrieved contributions, the number of contributions that have not yet been seen by the requesting user.

-creditsSpentinteger($int32)The total amount of credits spent on the retrieved contributions.
+creditsSpentinteger($int32)The total amount of tokens spent on the retrieved contributions.

 When assembling a contribution to then submit it, the following data must be specified in the body of the request: